Clearer wording and page priorities

 Improve spacing, layout and usability on phones so the site feels more comfortable to browse.

-Tighten headings, buttons and contact prompts so people can see what to do next without hesitation.
+Tighten headings, buttons, contact prompts and form behaviour so people can see what to do next without hesitation.

 Tidy the way content is organised so the site reads better and feels less cluttered.

-Clean up obvious front-end friction where it fits the package so the site feels less heavy and more stable.
+Clean up obvious front-end friction where it fits the block so the site feels less heavy and more stable.

 When this fits

-If the site needs a broader store overhaul, a bigger catalogue change or a more involved buying-flow rethink, it is better handled separately.
+If the site needs a broader store overhaul, a bigger catalogue change or a more involved buying-flow rethink, those priorities can be scoped before using too much of the block.

-If the business needs a new brand direction, extensive copywriting or a major messaging reset, that is better treated as its own piece of work.
+If the business needs a new brand direction, extensive copywriting or a major messaging reset, the block can start the work but may not finish the whole change.

-If the site depends on a large content move or more involved third-party integration work, that is usually a separate quote.
+If the site depends on a large content move or more involved third-party integration work, the block can be used carefully while keeping expectations clear.

 How this compares